-Neil follows early humans as they slowly begin to move beyond their African homeland, taking with them one essential item - a hand axe.
-In the presence of the most widely-used tool humans have created, Neil sees just how vital to our evolution this sharp, ingenious implement was and how it allowed the spread of humans across the globe.
+In the presence of the most widely used tool humans have created, Neil sees just how vital to our evolution this sharp, ingenious implement was and how it allowed the spread of humans across the globe.

-Including contributions from designer Sir James Dyson and archaeologist Nick Ashton.
+Today Neil MacGregor tells the story of the handaxe, with contributions from designer Sir James Dyson and archaeologist Nick Ashton

 About this object